May 1994 (vol. 10, #4)

 This step leads to exaggeration of all risks.
 It is the next step that leads to the paradox: if one is prioritizing or ranking risks, one is quite likely to get them in the wrong order.

-The EPA's next step is to take the risk to an individual and multiply it by the population exposed to the risk.
-In other words, to submerge the individual in the collective.
-The formula is:
+to the risk.
+In other words, to submerge the individual in the

-Cancer Incidence = CPF x dose x exposed population,
+Cancer Incidence = CPF x dose x

 where CPF is the Cancer Potency Factor from the slope of the extrapolated dose-response curve (``Assessment of Environmental Risks to Human Health,'' draft presented to Human Health Technical Subcommittee of the Arizona Comparative Environmental Risk Assessment Project, ACERP 1994.)
 (ACERP is one of a number of state projects designed to bring ``participatory democracy'' into risk assessment.)